Can Benzodiazepines Cause Brain Damage?

 The most common psychological effects of benzodiazepines include:

-How Benzodiazepine Abuse Affects The Brain And Body
+How Benzodiazepine Use Disorder Affects The Brain And Body

-When benzodiazepines are abused by taking them in large doses or combining them with other substances, serious health problems due to central nervous system impairment can occur.
-Again, benzodiazepines are able to depress the central nervous system because of their impact on GABA in the brain.
+When benzodiazepines are misused by taking them in large doses or combining them with other substances, serious health problems due to central nervous system impairment can occur.
+Again, benzodiazepines can depress the central nervous system because of their impact on GABA in the brain.

 In higher doses, a larger amount of GABA neurotransmitters will attach themselves to the GABA receptors.
 This will slow down neuronal activity in the areas of the brain that are responsible for controlling respiration, heart rate, and other important physical responses.

 Alcohol and opiates increase the effects that benzodiazepines have on the body.
-If either of these substances are taken at the same time as a benzodiazepine, a person can end up dying from an overdose or going into a comatose state they may never wake up from.
+If either of these substances is taken at the same time as a benzodiazepine, a person can end up dying from an overdose or going into a comatose state, from which they may never wake up.

 Becoming physically dependent on benzodiazepines often results in a person starting to crave more of the medications so they can feel the same way they did when they first started taking them.
 This can cause them to use their prescription up faster than they are supposed to or illegally purchase the medications from drug dealers.